 - 13-1 General Principles.
 Teacher assignments, schedules and transfers will be made in the best interest of the educational program for the students and consistent with teacher preparation, certification, licensure and experience.
-Every effort will be made to identify the District educational strategies, programs and leadership in a timely manner to maximize site-based planning, teacher selection, assignments and transfers. - 13-2 Qualifications/Eligibility.
+Every effort will be made to identify the District educational strategies, programs and leadership in a timely manner to maximize site-based planning, teacher selection, assignments and transfers. - Oualifications/Eligibility.
 In order to be considered for a position, a teacher must meet accreditation standards of the Colorado Department of Education and the North Central Association, where applicable, and must meet all posted requirements for the position including the requirements set forth by the No Child Left Behind Act. - 13-3 Teachers shall be notified of their tentative program, schedule, or grade level assignment for the ensuing semester or year as applicable, as soon as possible following preparation of the master schedule.
 In addition, they will be notified of changes in their tentative program, schedule, or grade level assignment, if any. - 13-4 Teacher scheduling shall be made without regard to race, creed, color, sexual orientation, national origin, gender, marital status, age, and consistent with the provisions of the Americans with Disabilities Act, membership in any teacher organization or such other specified human or civil rights as may be protected by statute. - 13-5 School schedules for each teacher normally will include a variety of assignments.
-The District and the Association recognize that students who are not achieving to the level of ability need the expertise of experienced teachers as much as do students with high achievement levels.

-- 13-6 Once a Remediation Plan is implemented, the teacher may be transferred only with written consent of the evaluator, the teacher, and the principal of the school to which transfer is sought. - 13-7 Timelines.
-The Human Resources Department shall determine the start date of teacher transfer as early as practicable after schools have submitted their staffing vacancies and needs.
+The District and the Association recognize that students who are not achieving to the level of ability need the expertise of experienced teachers as much as do students with high achievement levels. - 13-6 Once a Remediation Plan is implemented, the teacher may be transferred only with written consent of the evaluator, the teacher, and the principal of the school to which transfer is sought. - 13-7 Timelines.
+The Human Resources Department shall determine the start date of the open market staffing cycle as early as practicable after schools have submitted their staffing vacancies and needs.
 The timeline for the key dates and activities listed below will be communicated to the Association no later than January 31.
-The District may post limited vacancies (typically in shortage areas) prior to the start date of teacher transfer.
 Unless there is a fiscal or enrollment exigency, the key dates and activities cited below will be completed by the end of the traditional calendar year.